Zi Teng: Funding and assistance

-Zi Teng, being a Non-Governmental Organisation (NGO) receives its funding (roughly HKD15,000 per month) mainly from private donations in terms of cash and cheque.
-One of the example is Mama Cash, a women's foundation which supports groundbreaking and innovative projects conceived by women for women all over the world.
+Zi Teng, being a non-governmental organisation (NGO) receives its funding (roughly HKD15,000 per month) mainly from private donations in terms of cash and cheque.
+One such funder is Mama Cash, a women's foundation which supports groundbreaking and innovative projects conceived by women for women all over the world.

 At the same time, Zi Teng seeks helpers online for doing data collection, research, out-reaching programmes as well as publication related assistance.

 Related publications

 A quarterly newsletter in Chinese is distributed to members, women groups and other local NGOs.
 Apart from publicising information on sex workers, the newsletter also generates or inspires some discussions or debates on the issues within the community.
 More importantly, it offers a sympathetic channel of expression for sex workers.
-Others publications include books, reports, T-shirt and free downloads.
+Other publications include books, reports, T-shirts, and free downloads.